Go Back Email Link

 pipe cleaners folded into rounds

 • Once the twine is measured attach the other end to a popsicle stick.
-Double-check that the length of the twine (or thread) is good, if it’s too long or too short adjust accordingly.
+Double-check that the length of the twine (or thread) is good.
+If it’s too long or too short, adjust accordingly.

 Hanging a pipe cleaner from a popsicle stick